balusena/python-for-devops/08-Working with Lists (Part 1)/Working with Lists (Part 1).md

 servers.remove('db-server-01')
 ```

+## 7.Writing a script to manage a list of user accounts in a DevOps environment.
+```
 # This Python script manages User Accounts in DevOps Environment
-```
 import json
 import os